If you can draw a stick figure, you can create amazing art with me!

 My “non-artist” friends are stunned by their beautiful creations, and my natural born artist friends are thrilled to apply their skills to new art forms.
 Everyone wins, and the world is a more beautiful place with more art in it!

 It’s nearly impossible to do art and not reap the feel-good benefits.
 I’ve never seen an argument between two people doing art, have you?
 There’s a reason for that.
 The tone of the voice changes, there’s a sense of belonging and inclusion, a willingness to help your friends and neighbors, a need to be kind, to appreciate and respect others with whom you are creating art.
 I could give you all the science behind this, or you can just draw from your own experiences.
-People are happy when they do art, including you.
+People are happy when they do art, and I bet you will be too.

 Art also opens your mind and lets you think of creative solutions to seemingly non-creative tasks.
 There are a lot of hidden benefits to doing art.